Many or all companies we feature compensate us. Compensation and editorial

 Where can you get a personal loan?

 You can get personal loans from various lenders, including traditional banks, credit unions, and online and peer-to-peer lenders.
-Personal loans typically work the same regardless of the lender, but the exact terms can vary.
+Personal loans work the same regardless of the lender, but the exact terms can vary.

 How does a personal loan work?